KeirLoire/topwar-chat-spy/README.md

     - You could add more if you want and use any names you want as long as it is compliant with INI format.
   - `[topwar]`
     - `websocket`
-      - The websocket of the world.
+      - The chat websocket.
 Technically, works for any worlds, you don't need to change this.
     - `uuid`
       - The UUID of your TopWar account.
 Used for saying hi to the websocket before letting you in.
   - `[topwar_channels]`
-    - This is the placeholders for the chat channel IDs of the alliances or servers that you want to listen.
+    - This is the placeholder for the chat channel IDs of the alliances or servers that you want to listen.
     - You can change these names, they're just names for the channel IDs:
       - world_721
       - alliance_21BC